 In his appraisal of this family conundrum, genealogist Arthur George Ridout made a vital mistake.
 He had failed to observe proof that Ann Toogood’s husband William3 had died as a young man in July 1630 and that Ann had re-married, to Robert Parfitt, on the 3rd May 1635.
 Arthur incorrectly ascribed lots of children to William3 which, over the years, probably diverted other family historians from the true picture, including me.
 Whilst it is certain that a daughter Ann was born (bp.
 20th June 1624) to this couple, other children baptised in Sherborne to ‘William Ridout’ including Thomas (bp.
 1st January 1623/4), William (bp.
 8th April 1627) Julian (bp.
 26th Jul 1628) and Margaret (bp.
 9th February 1629/30) could have belonged to either of the Williams!

-As soon as I found William3‘s death in 1631, it became clear that he wasn’t Christopher Ridout’s grandfather as I had previously thought because the only John baptised ‘son of William’ was in 1634!
-Christopher’s father John was, from various manorial records, apparently born in about 1632 and the only baptism that fits the bill in Sherborne was on the 24thFebruary 1631, ‘John, son of Thomas’.
-Although it cannot be proved conclusively, this was probably Thomas2 and his wife Eleanor.
+As soon as I found William3‘s death in 1630, it became clear that he wasn’t Christopher Ridout’s grandfather as I had previously thought because the only John baptised ‘son of William’ was in 1634!
+Christopher’s father John was, from various manorial records, apparently born in about 1632 and the only baptism that seems to fit the bill in Sherborne was on the 24thFebruary 1631, ‘John, son of Thomas’.
+Although it cannot be proved conclusively, this was possibly Thomas2 and his wife Eleanor.
 Hence Christopher was a great great grandson of William Ridout of Hyle.
+This hypothesis matches that of earlier Ridout researchers.

 Documents consulted – there are many but they include: